RHsyseng/container-security-demos/03-podman-seccomp.md

     ~~~sh
     ls: /: Operation not permitted
     ~~~

+    > ❗Notice that the default action for the profile we have created is **SCMP_ACT_ERRNO**.
+That means: if the syscall is not explicitly allowed then it will be denied.

-6. The required syscalls are not allowed, so it fails.
+6. The required syscalls to list the files and directories attributes are not allowed, so it fails.
 Let's use the hook to append the ones we're missing:

     ~~~sh
     sudo podman run --rm --annotation io.containers.trace-syscall="if:/tmp/ls.json;of:/tmp/lsl.json" fedora:36 ls -l / > /dev/null